Even parking at a Hilton hotel can result in dire consequences… as seen in the most recent parking lot accident in Long Beach.

 But it all came crashing down when the suspect slammed into a tree nearby and attempted to flee on foot.
 Morales was injured in the single-car crash, so it didn’t take long for police and CHP officers to locate and arrest him.

-Morales was initially taken to a local Long Beach hospital, and then released and taken into custody on suspicion of carjacking, kidnapping, criminal threats and a warrant for attempt robbery.
+Morales was initially taken to a local Long Beach hospital, and then released and taken into custody on suspicion of carjacking, kidnapping, criminal threats, and a warrant for attempted robbery.

 Never park at the end of an aisle.
 Parking at the end of an aisle increases the risk of colliding with other vehicles entering or exiting the aisle.
 In fact, drivers who get out of their vehicles at the end of an aisle are also at a greater risk of getting struck by cars.

 Take it slow.
 Especially when it comes to backing out from your parking space.
 Sure, you don’t want to miss that job interview, doctor’s appointment or your first date, but backing up in a hurry can result in a parking lot accident and cause injuries.